-[40:59] And that means that whoever you are today, this Christmas, whatever you may have done, it means that that peace of personal reconciliation with God can be yours this Christmas, this day, this morning, now.
+And that means that whoever you are today, this Christmas, whatever you may have done, it means that that peace of personal reconciliation with God can be yours, this Christmas, this day, this morning, now.

-And just as silently as the virgin birth came in Bethlehem and Christ was born into the world that first Christmas, he can be born in your life today.
+And just as silently as the virgin birth came in Bethlehem, and Christ was born into the world that first Christmas, he can be born in your life today.

-The virgin birth of faith in Jesus can take place in your soul this Christmas because God longs for that to be so for you.
+[23:34] The virgin birth of faith in Jesus can take place in your soul this Christmas, because God longs for that to be so for you.

-As the carol says, where meek souls will receive him, still the dear Christ enters in to bring that peace of real reconciliation with God in your life now and to bring you the promise of resurrection.
+As the carol says, where meek souls will receive him, still the dear Christ enters in to bring that peace of real reconciliation with God in your life now, and to bring you the promise of resurrection.

-for that child so dear and gentle is our Lord in heaven above and he leads his children on to the place where he is gone.
+for that child so dear and gentle is our Lord in heaven above, and he leads his children on to the place where he is gone.

-[42:11] The very best part of Christmas hasn't happened yet.
-But it's nearer this Christmas than it's ever been before.

-and it's a gift that Jesus Christ came to bring to everyone who will receive it and unwrap it and join the joy of this great grace that comes to us at Christmas.
+The very best part of Christmas hasn't happened yet, but it's nearer this Christmas than it's ever been before, and it's a gift that Jesus Christ came to bring to everyone who will receive it and unwrap it and join the joy of this great grace that comes to us at Christmas.

 Well, let's pray together.
-Heavenly Father, how we thank you that at last our eyes shall see him through his own redeeming love that child so dear and gentle is our Lord in heaven above and that he leads his children on to the place where he is gone.

-Not in that poor lowly stable with the oxen standing by but we shall see him but in heaven set at God's right hand on high when like stars his children crowned all in white shall wait around.
+Heavenly Father, how we thank you that at last our eyes shall see him through his own redeeming love, that child so dear and gentle is our Lord in heaven above, and that he leads his children on to the place where he has gone, not in that poor lowly stable with the oxen standing by, but we shall see him, but in heaven, set at God's right hand on high, when like stars his children crowned, all in white shall wait around.

-Turn our eyes as we pray this Christmas to that great day of the glory of Jesus Christ.
+[25:25] Turn our eyes, we pray, this Christmas to that great day of the glory of Jesus Christ.
 Amen.
-Well, we end by singing those lovely words in the carol Once in Royal David's City.